-Each year one or two scholarships are awarded for academically outstanding master's level students who have graduated from Baptist colleges and universities.
+This scholarship is periodically awarded to academically outstanding master's level students who have graduated from Baptist colleges and universities.
 These scholarships are available to students in two ways: (1) by nomination from the religion faculty of the Baptist school from which they graduated with a baccalaureate degree in religion, and (2) by submission of an application requesting to be considered for the Logsdon Scholarship for Excellence.
 Recipients must be full-time students at Logsdon, taking at least 9 hours in the fall and 9 hours in the spring semester, and must maintain a 3.5 GPA.
 The scholarship involves full tuition for students who are also receiving Ministerial Financial Aid from the BGCT, or the equivalent amount for students who are not receiving the BGCT financial aid.
 The Logsdon Scholarship for Excellence also provides a \$2,000 stipend toward participation in a Logsdon travel course, and recipients may receive a Graduate Fellowship, if desired.
 The scholarship is automatically renewed for two or three years, depending on the length of the student's academic program, if scholarship requirements are met.
-Applications are available on the seminary's website.
-Interested students may contact Logsdon's Director of Student Services for more information.